BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/BrowserAPIs/Clipboard/Clipboard.md

-# Clipboard
+ï»¿# Clipboard

-The Clipboard interface implements the Clipboard API, providing—if the user grants permission—both read and write access to the contents of the system clipboard.
+The Clipboard interface implements the Clipboard API, providingâ€”if the user grants permissionâ€”both read and write access to the contents of the system clipboard.

 <br><br />